-To receive this additional 32 hours of pay, pro-rated by FTE, employees must complete the technology professional learning before August 31, 2019, complete this attestation form, and return it to Payroll before September 16, 2019.
+To receive this additional 32 hours of pay, pro-rated by FTE, employees must complete the technology professional learning before August 31 of each year complete this attestation form and return it to Payroll before September 16 of each year.
 Once completed, please submit this form either in no less than 8-hour segments at a time, or in one complete submission, for a total of up to 32 hours.